Skip to content

 SS-5 ONLINE APPLICATION

-1. Schedule an Appointment with the Social Security Administration Office
+1. Call the Social Security Administration Office to Schedule an Appointment

-Students will need to schedule an appointment with the SSA Office.
+Students will need to call and schedule an appointment with the SSA Office.
 Students can check for the nearest SSA office by clicking on the button below:

 SOCIAL SECURITY ADMINISTRATION OFFICE LOCATOR